wavefrontHQ/docs/pages/doc/2017_16_release_notes.md

 - **AWS cloud integrations**
   - The AWS CloudWatch integration now allows you to [configure](integrations_aws_metrics.html#configuring-cloudwatch-metric-ingestion) how often Wavefront fetches metrics from CloudWatch.
   - The AWS EC2 integration has been renamed AWS Metrics+ to reflect the fact that metrics are retrieved from many AWS services.
-  - [Tagging enhancements](tags_overview.html) - to improve searchability, various types of tags have been added to sources, events, and metrics:
+  - [Tagging](tags_overview.html) enhancements - to improve searchability, various types of tags have been added to sources, events, and metrics:
-    - Sources reporting metrics now have the source tag `wavefront.aws.<service>`: `wavefront.aws.ec2` , `wavefront.aws.ebs`, etc.
+    - Sources now have the source tag `wavefront.aws.<service>`: `wavefront.aws.ec2`, `wavefront.aws.ebs`, etc.
     - AWS CloudTrail events now have the event tag `aws.cloudtrail.ec2`.
     - The `aws.reservedInstance.count` metric now has a point tag, `operatingSystem`, to indicate whether the AWS instance is running Windows or Linux.
   - Detached volumes are now reported in the `aws.ebs.volumesize` metric.
 The source is set to the volume ID.
 AWS EBS metrics now have the `volumeType` and `Status` point tags.
+See [AWS Metrics Integration](integrations_aws_metrics.html#aws-metrics-integration).
   - Pricing Metrics - capture the current pricing of EC2 instances.
 These metrics include the point tags  `instanceType`, `operatingSystem`,  and `Region`. `Source` is set to the display name of the region.
 For example, if `Region=us-west2`, then `Source=us west (oregon)`.

     - `~sample.aws.ec2.on-demand.price.hourly`